guerda/guerda/README.md

 If you are a recruiter, don't bother, I'm quite happy with my job 😊

 I'm also on mastodon: <a rel="me" href="https://ruhr.social/@guerda">guerda on ruhr.social</a>

+You can speak to me in German and English.